top of page

 EB-1 Priority Workers

-The EB-1 Green Card category is for applicants with extraordinary ability in the sciences, arts, education, business, or athletics; outstanding professors and researchers; or multinational managers and executives.
+The EB-1 Green Card category is for applicants with extraordinary abilities in the sciences, arts, education, business, or athletics, outstanding professors and researchers, or multinational managers and executives.

 This category does not require a PERM Labor Certificate from the Department of Labor (a preliminary requirement for the other two categories).
 And can be filed independently without a U.S. employer sponsor.